McPherson County, Kansas: 19th century

-In April, 1873, a petition was filed for the county seat re-location.
+In April 1873, a petition was filed for the county seat re-location.
 It was signed by 483 voters, and a special election was accordingly ordered for June 10.
 Upon that day, McPherson received 605 votes, New Gottland 325, King City 3 and Lindsborg 1; McPherson's majority over all, 276.
 In May the McPherson Town Company had offered, as an inducement for the location of the county seat at this point, the free use of rooms for ten years, and the donation of two squares of land on the town site.
 The offer was accepted the next month, the County Commissioners selecting blocks 56 and 65.
 Thus the county seat was established at McPherson and has remained since.

 As early as 1875, city leaders of Marion held a meeting to consider a branch railroad from Florence.
 In 1878, Atchison, Topeka and Santa Fe Railway and parties from Marion County and McPherson County chartered the Marion and McPherson Railway Company.
-In 1879, a branch line was built from Florence to McPherson, in 1880 it was extended to Lyons, in 1881 it was extended to Ellinwood.
+In 1879, a branch line was built from Florence to McPherson; in 1880 it was extended to Lyons and in 1881 was extended to Ellinwood.
 The line was leased and operated by the Atchison, Topeka and Santa Fe Railway.
-The line from Florence to Marion, was abandoned in 1968.
+The line from Florence to Marion was abandoned in 1968.
 In 1992, the line from Marion to McPherson was sold to Central Kansas Railway.
 In 1993, after heavy flood damage, the line from Marion to McPherson was abandoned.
-The original branch line connected Florence, Marion, Canada, Hillsboro, Lehigh, Canton, Galva, McPherson, Conway, Windom, Little River, Mitchell, Lyons, Chase, then connected with the original AT&SF main line at Ellinwood.
+The original branch line connected Florence, Marion, Canada, Hillsboro, Lehigh, Canton, Galva, McPherson, Conway, Windom, Little River, Mitchell, Lyons and Chase, then connected with the original AT&SF main line at Ellinwood.